daviguides/semantic-docstrings/docs/_pages/semantic_docstrings.md

 -----

-### Why?

-In summary, adopting semantic docstrings is a powerful practice because it adds meaning that syntax does not express and preserves the code's intent even after refactoring.
-It defines conceptual boundaries, making the code self-explanatory at an architectural level, which reduces dependency on external documentation.
-Finally, it facilitates the onboarding of new team members, streamlines code reviews, and dramatically enhances collaboration with AI assistants.
+## def in(short) -> Semantic Docstrings:

+* **Preserves Intent & Meaning:** It documents the strategic "why" of the code, not just the mechanical "what."
+This core meaning survives refactoring, unlike implementation details.
+* **Creates Architectural Clarity:** It defines clear conceptual boundaries for each component, making the system self-explanatory and reducing the need for external documentation.
+* **Accelerates Collaboration:** It speeds up onboarding for new developers, focuses code reviews on design principles, and dramatically improves the context for AI assistants (LLMs).